Mirevi/MotionHub/doc/DEVDOC.md

   6.4 note the index of the item in the list *(starting from 0 at the top)*<br>
   6.5 save and close the `CreateTrackerWindow.ui` file<br>
   6.6 add the tracker name with the correct index position in the `TrackerType` enum in `TrackerManager.h`<br>
-  6.7 add the tracker with the correct index position in the `createTracker()` method in `TrackerManager.cpp` and implement the logic *(please see other tracker for implementation reference)*
+  6.7 add the tracker with the correct index position in the `createTracker()` method in `TrackerManager.cpp` and implement the logic *(please see other tracker for implementation reference)*`<br>
+  6.8 add a new case with the correct ID of the aforementioned drop down menu in CreateTrackerWindow.cpp slotCreateTracker() *(please see other specific tracker classes for implementation reference)*

 # 5. Skeleton OSC Data Structure